muzaibkuchay/Web-Segmentation-Tool/README.md

 # Web-Segmentation-Tool
-This is simple react web site which will have a web TiktTok segmenation tool feature init.
+This is a simple react web site which will have a web TiktTok segmenation tool feature init.